Skip to main content

 Think of it as the body’s internal conductor, ensuring that the complex symphony of your physiological processes plays in tune.
 Its primary and most well-known function is to prepare the uterine lining, the endometrium, for potential pregnancy.

-Following ovulation, rise, causing the endometrium to thicken and become rich with blood vessels, creating a nourishing environment for a fertilized egg to implant and thrive.
+Following ovulation, progesterone levels rise, causing the endometrium to thicken and become rich with blood vessels, creating a nourishing environment for a fertilized egg to implant and thrive.
 If pregnancy does not occur, the corpus luteum dissolves, progesterone levels fall, and the uterine lining is shed, initiating menstruation.
 This cyclical rise and fall is a rhythm that governs the female body for decades.

 Progesterone’s influence extends far beyond the uterus, acting as a critical regulator for mood, sleep, and metabolic function.